-FOR 2021, WE ARE UPGRADING OUR FORECAST TO \$1.39 TRILLION, AN INCREASE OF 2.2 PERCENTAGE POINTS SINCE OUR MAY EDITION. the time of writing.
-Banking dividends in Europe meanwhile remain constrained by the ECB, though payments have been permitted to restart.
+FOR 2021, WE ARE UPGRADING OUR FORECAST TO \$1.39 TRILLION, AN INCREASE OF 2.2 PERCENTAGE POINTS SINCE OUR MAY EDITION.

 Across the world, the restart of cancelled dividends has driven the dividend recovery so far, but we are also seeing stronger payout growth than we expected.
 Quarterly patterns of dividends will not fully normalise until early 2022, so comparisons will be disrupted until early 2023, though the noise will diminish over time.
 It is therefore important to look at the longer-term trend rather than one quarter's figures.